 DISCUSSION AND CONCLUSIONS

 This paper is first to conduct an exploratory feminist accessibility analysis of care destinations – one that counters the current literature’s emphasis on employment-related travel, a travel more significant for men, and especially wealthy and educated men (Law 1999; Hanson 2010).
-Its aim is to challenge assumptions often made in transport planning tools (i.e., that work is the most important place to access), and to provide a tangible example of how one could gender-mainstream accessibility analyses.
+Its aim is to challenge current planning paradigms by explicitly focusing on care, vital and life-sustaining activities that are undervalued, and to provide a tangible example of how one could gender-mainstream accessibility analyses.
+In doing so, it contributes to the emergent mobility of care literature, a body of what that has, to date, focused on quantifying this under-represented type of travel (Gómez-Varo et al., 2023; Murillo-Munar et al., 2023; Ravensbergen et al., 2022; Sanchez de Madariaga, 2013; Sanchez de Madariaga & Zucchini, 2019; Shuman et al., 2023) and has provided rich and nuanced qualitative accounts of lived experiences completing mobility of care (Orjuela & Schwanen, 2023; Ravensbergen et al., 2020; Sersli et al., 2020).

 This paper also contributes to accessibility research by implementing both an unconstrained (cumulative opportunities) and constrained (spatial availability) multimodal accessibility measure.
 The unconstrained measure demonstrates the potential interaction with care destinations that each mode offers from each DA within a 15- and 30- minute travel time thresholds.
 The constrained measure incorporates the assumed proportion of mode-using population and mode-specific travel time to demonstrate the potential interaction with destinations that each DA has available to a mode-using population.
 The distinction between the constrained and unconstrained measures are clarified, namely that potential interaction may be over-inflated, especially for the lower range non-car modes, when considering unconstrained access over spatial availability.
 Unconstrained access may demonstrate over-inflated promise for active transport modes.
 The consideration of both unconstrained and constrained access can encourage a shift in perspective.
 Motorists are generally estimated high unconstrained access to many care destinations as well as exceptionally high spatial availability.
 Those who use alternative modes, have low unconstrained access and, in certain DAs, and even lower levels of availability as car-using populations are allocated a disproportionate number of opportunities in the region.
 Spatial Availability is a way of conceptualising accessibility as a city-wide total and each calculated value is a proportion so it can be easily placed relative to all others in the city.
 However, it relies on assumptions on who is “demanding” the destinations, and how those assumptions are made are a subject of ongoing discussion (Merlin and Hu 2017; Kelobonye et al. 2020).